Timeline: Britain's tortuous journey in and out of the EU

 May is hoping to bring back a tweaked divorce accord for a vote, which could come as early as next week but may not take place until March 12.

-If her deal is voted down, lawmakers will get a chance the day after a defeat to vote on whether to leave with no deal.
-Then on March 14, May would allow lawmakers to vote on “a short limited extension to Article 50.”
+If her deal is voted down, MPs will get a chance the day after a defeat to vote on whether to leave with no deal.
+Then on March 14, May would allow MPs to vote on “a short limited extension to Article 50.”

 “An extension cannot take no deal off the table.
 The only way to do that is to revoke Article 50, which I shall not do, or agree a deal,” May said on Feb.
 26.